StefanSchutte/STESCH302_FTO2308_GroupA2_Stefan-Schutte_-_DWA_FInal_Capstone_Project_Podcast/Podcast-App/README.md

 - The app remembers the user's listening history, including the last show and episode listened to, and the timestamp progress of any episode started.
 - Users can reset their listening progress if desired, effectively clearing their history.

+## Installation
+1. Clone the repo or download the zip file.
+- git clone / download zip
+2. Navigate to the project.
+- cd podcast-app
+3. Install the dependencies.
+- npm install
+4. Run the application.
+- npm run dev

 ## User Stories:

 Project is deployed to a custom Netlify URL